Partner of fallen Capitol officer Brian Sicknick "disgusted" by senators who stopped January 6 commission

 "Brian was a gentle soul.
 He really was.
 I mean he had a work ethic that was unbelievable, but don't push him in a corner," Gladys Sicknick said.

 Garza and Sicknick have not given up on a January 6 commission.
-They plan to continue meeting with lawmakers — starting with Rep. Liz Cheney Tuesday, who was booted from GOP leadership after chastising the former president and supporting the panel.
+They plan to continue meeting with lawmakers — starting with Rep. Liz Cheney Tuesday, who was removed from GOP leadership after speaking out against the former president and supporting the panel.

 The pair is also working on other ways to carry on Brian Sicknick's legacy in the future.